joepvd/table/man.1.table.rst

     Do not consider the first line of input as the table header.

 -T|--title
     Set a title.
 This string will be centered along the width of the whole table.
+(Not supported for mardown)

 -d|--debug
     Output debugging info.